Cork Mother Walks in Gratitude for Medics Who Saved Her Twin Babies from Rare Condition

 Key Developments

 During her pregnancy, Ciara Bowe received the alarming diagnosis that her unborn twins had developed twin-to-twin transfusion syndrome.
 The medical team caring for her acted swiftly and with great skill to manage the condition and protect both babies.
-Thanks to their expertise and dedication, Ciara's twins survived and are now thriving.
+Thanks to their expertise, dedication, and the availability of specialist treatment in Ireland, Ciara's twins survived and are now thriving — a outcome that, without the intervention of skilled medical professionals, might never have been possible.

 Moved by the care she received and the life-changing difference it made to her family, Ciara decided to undertake a sponsored walk as a personal and public expression of gratitude.
-The walk is designed not only to say thank you to the medical professionals involved but also to raise awareness of twin-to-twin transfusion syndrome among the wider public.
+The walk is designed not only to say thank you to the medical professionals involved but also to raise awareness of twin-to-twin transfusion syndrome among the wider public — a condition that many people have never heard of, yet which can have devastating consequences for families who encounter it.

 Why It Matters